TSTS09/15092025_Churnings_Customers/README.md

 # 15092025_Churnings_Customers
 Model for predicting the probability of a customer to churn using data provided for Assignment 3 in the Introduction to AI course at Ashesi University

-## Overview
+## Project Overview

-Customer churn is a critical concern for large companies, particularly in the telecom industry, as it directly impacts revenues.
-This project focuses on developing a churn prediction model using deep learning techniques.
-The primary goal is to assist telecom operators in identifying customers most likely to churn, allowing the company to take proactive measures to retain them.
+This project aims to develop a deep learning-based churn prediction model that assists telecom operators in identifying customers at high risk of churn.
+The model utilizes customer data to analyze patterns and relationships that can predict customer churn behavior.

+## Functionalities

+The churn prediction model provides the following functionalities:

+- Data Preprocessing: The model preprocesses customer data to handle missing values, outliers, and data inconsistencies, ensuring the quality of input data for the prediction task.
+- Feature Engineering: Relevant features are extracted from customer data to capture key characteristics that influence churn behavior.
+These features are engineered to improve the model's predictive performance.
+- Model Training: The model is trained using a deep learning algorithm, specifically a neural network architecture, to learn the underlying patterns and relationships within the customer data.
+The model is optimized to predict churn probabilities for individual customers accurately.
+- Churn Prediction: The trained model predicts the churn probability for new or existing customers.
+Based on the predicted churn probability, telecom operators can take proactive measures to retain at-risk customers and reduce churn rates.

 ## Features

 - **Input Features:**